learn-co-curriculum/java-mod-1-your-first-java-program/README.md

 the instruction above.
 We will break down what each line means in subsequent units

-## Try It Yourself!
+## Try It Yourself

-- Re-create basic class with a one-line statement to print a message of your choosing
+- Re-create a basic class with a one-line statement to print a message of your choosing
 - Choose the name of your class and the text you want your class to output